LogtalkDotOrg/logtalk3/examples/NOTES.md

 - `self_messages`
 	simple example illustrating the semantics of messages to "self"

+- `self_vs_super`
+	simple example illustrating the semantics of calling an inherited meta-predicate using a message to "self" versus using a "super" call

+- `self_vs_this`
+	simple example illustrating the difference between "self" and "this"

 - `serialization`
 	simple example of serializing objects to a file